-"Environmental Health Officers have been busy in recent months working to minimise mosquitoes, including monitoring areas of standing water to find out where they are breeding, and then applying larvicide to prevent them growing to adulthood," he said.
+"Environmental Health Officers have been working to minimise mosquitoes, including monitoring areas of standing water to find out where they are breeding, and then applying larvicide to prevent them growing to adulthood," he said.

-"Trapping adult mosquitoes allows us to monitor the identity and density of the population, and the Shire also maintains a sentinel chicken program with the WA Department of Health to detect the presence of mosquito-borne viruses.
+"Trapping adult mosquitoes allows us to monitor the identity and density of the population, and the Shire also maintains a sentinel chicken program with the WA Department of Health to detect mosquito-borne viruses.

-"We also strongly encourage the community to take measures to prevent themselves being bitten, and to prevent mosquitoes breeding in the environment."
+"But we also need the community to take measures to prevent mosquitoes breeding around their homes, and to prevent themselves being bitten."